dtoney12/React-redux_tutorial_books/README.md

             }
         , [fetchBooks]);

-If 2nd argument above is empty array, then ESLint will report this warning:
+If 2nd argument above is empty array, then ESLint will report a warning:
-ESLINT warning "React Hook useEffect has a missing dependency: 'fetchBooks'.
-Either include it or remove the dependency array"
+"React Hook useEffect has a missing dependency: 'fetchBooks'.
+Either include it or remove the dependency array".

 This warning refers to possible stale variable reference in fetchBooks in which subsequent re-renders may refer to a variable from the previous render and not be updated to the intended new value.